 Communication is the building block of society and of every relationship.
 We’ve previously talked about how to practice positive communication with your child.
 In this article, we will talk about the impact this has on your little one’s development.
 Ever since they were born, your child has been watching your cues and imitating your behavior to be more like you.
-Being intentional and present when you communicate is fundamental to building her confidence, resilience, and grit.
+Being intentional and present when you communicate is fundamental to building their confidence, resilience, and grit.

 Positive communication comes from feeling heard and understood.
-At this stage, your little one’s brain is absorbing everything around her, making stronger connections every day.
-When you attune and resonate with the feelings behind your child´s requests, you are able to hear what she wants and understand why she wants that.
+At this stage, your little one’s brain is absorbing everything around them, making stronger connections every day.
+When you attune and resonate with the feelings behind your child´s requests, you are able to hear what they want and understand why they want that.
 This not only helps you understand your child better, but it also validates their feelings, making them feel that they can communicate with those around them.

 Research shows how communication has an impact on every aspect of our lives.
 Findings of a study published by The International Journal of Business Communication suggest that the most desirable quality in a new hire is effective communication skills.
 Unfortunately, it is also the number one incompetency on the list.
 Other research found that communicative behaviors such as supporting, disclosing, negotiating, and communicating positively are crucial in creating a healthy and happy family.
-Using other alternatives to the word “no” allows you to create a peaceful environment in which your little one can learn, in a loving way, that she can´t always get what she wants.
-It also encourages your child to communicate her thoughts and feelings in the future, strengthening the bond between you.
+Using other alternatives to the word “no” allows you to create a peaceful environment in which your little one can learn, in a loving way, that they can’t always get what they want.
+It also encourages your child to communicate their thoughts and feelings in the future, strengthening the bond between you.

 How much does positive communication influence your child’s development?

 - It allows them to view learning as a process.
 Positive words of encouragement and focusing on the effort, rather than praising the goal, fosters your child’s confidence and problem-solving skills.

 - It models how to validate others’ feelings and opinions.